-I’m a Scientist, Get me out of here is an online STEM engagement activity for school children.
+I’m a Scientist, Get me out of here is an outreach activity engaging school students with people working in STEM.

 By taking part you: